SpongePowered/SpongeDocs/source/plugin/practices.rst

 ~~~~~~

 Mixins are specifically for transforming classes before other mods/plugins start.
 ForgeModLoader calls these mods
 “Coremods”.
-Sponge is a Coremod, and deploys Mixins on startup.
+SpongeForge is a Coremod, and deploys Mixins on startup.
 Mixins cannot be used by plugins.

 Packets